-Neglecting the masses of light leptons, we have exactly $X_L=X_L^{\ast}=1$ for a vector meson, because of the kinematic equivalence between the production of the lepton pair via the SM weak current with $\gamma^\mu(1-\gamma_5)$ structure in semi-leptonic decays and that of a vector meson with four-momentum $q^\mu$ in non-leptonic decays~\cite{Neubert:1997uc,Beneke:2000ry}.
-For a pseudoscalar meson, on the other hand, $X_L^{(\ast)}$ deviate from 1 only by calculable terms of $\mathcal{O}(m_L^2/m_{B_{(s)}^0}^2)$, which are found numerically to be below the percent level~\cite{Neubert:1997uc}.
-Eq.~\eqref{eq:nonlep2semilep} offers, therefore, a way to compare the values of the effective coefficients $|a_1(D_{(s)}^{(\ast)+}L^-)|$ fitted from the experimental data with their theoretical predictions based on the QCDF framework, which are collected in Table~\ref{tab:Absa1}, together with the available results presented in ref.~\cite{Huber:2016xod}.
-We give also in Table~\ref{tab:nonlep2semilep} the values of the ratios $R_{(s)L}^{(*)}$ extracted from the current experimental data as well as our updated theoretical predictions at different orders in $\alpha_s$, which will be used later to analyze the NP effects in these class-I non-leptonic decays.
+which by construction are free of the uncertainty related to $|V_{cb}|$.
+Neglecting the masses of light leptons, we have exactly $X_L=X_L^{\ast}=1$ for a vector meson $L$, valid both for the sum of and separately for the longitudinal and the transverse polarization of the $D_{(s)}^{\ast+}$ mesons in the final state.
+This is due to the kinematic equivalence between the production of the lepton pair via the SM weak current with $\gamma^\mu(1-\gamma_5)$ structure in semi-leptonic decays and that of a vector meson with four-momentum $q^\mu$ in non-leptonic decays~\cite{Neubert:1997uc,Beneke:2000ry}.
+For a light pseudoscalar meson $L$, on the other hand, $X_L^{(\ast)}$ depend on both the form-factor ratios and the kinematic factors (see eq.~(68) in ref.~\cite{Neubert:1997uc} for their explicit expressions), and deviate numerically from 1 at a few percent level or below with our inputs for the $B_{(s)}\to D_{(s)}^{(*)}$ transition form factors.
+Eq.~\eqref{eq:nonlep2semilep} offers, therefore, a way to compare the values of the effective coefficients $|a_1(D_{(s)}^{(\ast)+}L^-)|$ fitted from the experimental data with their theoretical predictions based on the QCDF approach, which are collected in Table~\ref{tab:Absa1}, together with the available results presented in refs.~\cite{Huber:2016xod,Bordone:2020gao}.
+In addition, we give in Table~\ref{tab:nonlep2semilep} the values of the ratios $R_{(s)L}^{(*)}$ extracted from the current experimental data as well as our updated theoretical predictions at different orders in $\alpha_s$, which will be used later to analyze the NP effects in these class-I non-leptonic decays.